ilyabo/ilyabo.github.com/src/pages/about.md

 I am a fan of React, D3, Mapbox and Clojure.

-I am a father of two wonderful kids.
+I am the father of two wonderful kids.

 I like to play guitar and piano and
 <a href="https://soundcloud.com/ibananti" target="_blank" rel="noopener">produce electronic music</a>.